Jacobi identities in low-dimensional topology: A Jacobi Identity in Dimension 4

 Figure~\ref{IHX-Fingermove2-fig} shows the result of applying a (Casson) {\em finger move} to the sheets of Figure~\ref{IHX-Fingermove1-fig}, with $A_1$ having been changed by an isotopy supported near an arc from $A_1$ to $A_2$, creating a pair of transverse intersection points in $A_1\cap A_2\subset \mathbb{R}^3\times\{0\}$.
 Such a pair of intersection points is called a {\em cancelling pair} since their signs differ and they can be paired by a {\em Whitney disk} as illustrated in Figure~\ref{IHX-int-pair-W-disk-fig}.

-Such a Whitney disk guides a motion (of either sheet) called a {\em Whitney move} that eliminates the pair of intersection points \cite{FQ}.
+Note that the boundary of the Whitney disk is a pair of arcs, one in each sheet, connecting the cancelling pair of intersections.
+A Whitney disk guides a motion (of either sheet) called a {\em Whitney move} that eliminates the pair of intersection points \cite{FQ}.
 A Whitney move guided by a Whitney disk whose interior is free of singularities can be thought of as an ``inverse'' to the finger move since it eliminates a cancelling pair without creating any new intersections.
 In general, Whitney disks may have interior self-intersections and intersections with other surfaces so that eliminating a cancelling pair via a Whitney move may also create new singularities.
 Pairing up ``higher order'' interior intersections in a Whitney disk by ``higher order'' Whitney disks leads to the notion of a Whitney tower:

-\begin{defi}[compare \cite{S},\cite{S2},\cite{ST1}] \mbox{}
+\begin{defi}[(compare \cite{S},\cite{S2},\cite{ST1})] \mbox{}